 The Supreme Court has determined that it has ultimate authority over the WSBA.
 Therefore, it is appropriate that the Court spend more time and attention on its WSBA oversight function.
 At present, the Court meets with the Board of Governors once a year and once again with the officers.
 The Board has noted that these meetings are not adequate for it to solicit and receive sufficient guidance from the Court.
 We agree.
 More frequent meetings and communications, designed to discuss WSBA priorities and to gather timely input and feedback on the direction and focus of ongoing projects, should take place.
+This will improve alignment between the Court and the Board to the benefit of the WSBA.
+Consensus among key stakeholders is critical to the efficiency and effectiveness of the organization.

 The full Board need not be involved in all such meetings.
 These meetings and communications may be limited to representatives of the Board or an Executive Committee if available (see recommendation to establish Executive Committee in Section VI.B below).
 To prevent miscommunication and ensure alignment across the key stakeholders, the WSBA Executive Director should also be included in those meetings.